Where every body and mind can flourish

 A note on lived experience

-As a neurodivergent person living with hypermobility and chronic pain, co-gardener Meg understands that gardening is a wonderful tool for wellbeing but can often feel out of reach.
+As a neurodivergent person living with hypermobility and chronic pain, I understand that gardening is a wonderful tool for wellbeing but can often feel out of reach.

-We offer neuro-affirming and NDIS-approved sessions that meet you exactly where you are.
-We tailor every visit to how you are feeling on that specific day.
-If you live with hypermobility, Ehlers-Danlos Syndrome, or dysautonomia like POTS, we can adapt our movements.
-We focus on ensuring you gain the benefits of being outdoors without putting unnecessary strain on your body.
+I offer neuro-affirming and NDIS-approved sessions that meet you exactly where you are.
+I tailor every visit to how you are feeling on that specific day so that you gain the benefits of being outdoors without putting unnecessary strain on your body.

-Whether you are a beginner or a confident gardener who just needs a physical hand or a supportive presence, we are here to help you flourish.
+Whether you are a beginner or a confident gardener who just needs a physical hand or a supportive presence, I’m here to help you flourish.

 How it works